Context of Ways of Knowing, Bare Perception

 Graded Systems

 This is an important principle to understand, and Shantideva, a great Indian master who wrote Engaging in Bodhisattva Behavior (Skt.
-Bodhisattvacharyavatara), he wrote how, in order to make progress in these systems, to go deeper and deeper, what you need is a common example.
-If you can understand a common example in a simpler system, then you are able to go deeper and deeper.
-So let me give the example that he uses, which is: things are like an illusion.
+Bodhisattvacharyāvatāra) wrote how in order to make progress in these systems, to go deeper and deeper, what we need is a common example.
+If we can understand a common example in a simpler system, then we are able to go deeper and deeper.
+Let me give the example that he uses, which is that things are like an illusion.

 Vaibhashika Presentation of Physical Objects